We are pleased to announce the launch of a new Working Group on Open Data in Science. In the first instance, the group will aim to:

 If you’re interested in participating in the work of the open group, please get in touch on the main open-science mailing list!

-2 Responses to “Working Group on Open Data in Science”
+2 thoughts on “Working Group on Open Data in Science”